Workers set 6 vehicles afire after labourer's death in Bathinda refinery | Law-Order

 - India

-Angry over the death of a contractual labourer and injury to another while working at Guru Gobind Singh Refinery here, workers allegedly set Wednesday six vehicles on fire, police said.
+Angry workers set six vehicles on fire on Wednesday after a labourer fell to his death while working at Guru Gobind Singh Refinery here, police said.

-The damaged vehicles included two of the police and four of the refinery, they said.
+The damaged vehicles included two of the police and four of the oil refinery, they said.

 A heavy police force from across the district was deployed at the main gate of the refinery and the surrounding villages after the incident.